 Finding the option could be difficult since many options are available on the BIOS/UEFI menu.
 But you can scan through all available settings to find the option to disable the USB Ports.

 These simple methods are to disable USB Ports on Windows 11 to prevent malware infection.
-I hope this article helped you!
-Please share it with your friends also.
 If you have any doubts, let us know in the comment box below.

 LEAVE A REPLY